VIOLINARTHUR/HKU-DASC7606-A1/README.md

 3. Model Weights

+    If your checkpoint is less than 30MB, you can directly submit the model weights.

-    Models, in the format of model checkpoint link (model_link.txt) due to the limitation on submission file size.
+    If your checkpoint is larger than 30MB, you can submit the model weights in the format of model checkpoint link (model_link.txt) due to the limitation on submission file size.
+Recommended to use Google Drive or Dropbox to share the model weights.

     Please ensure adherence to model naming conventions and ensure compatibility with the code.

 If your student id is 30300xxxxx, then the compressed file for submission on Moodle should be organized as follows: